ylify/VEHoP/README.md

    - Utilizes tools like `miniprot` for protein inference or `TransDecoder` for coding potential identification.

 3. **Sequence Alignment**:
-   - Automatically performs alignments with `MAFFT` and conducts quality trimming with `BMGE` or `trimal`.
+   - Automatically performs alignments with `MAFFT` and conducts quality trimming with `BMGE` and `trimal`.

 4. **Pruning and Matrix Creation**:
    - Applies `PhyloPyPruner` to eliminate redundancy, ensure species occupancy, and generate high-quality supermatrices.